‘Roseanne’ Spin-Off Reportedly To Be Announced Very Soon

 “It is almost certainly going to happen.
 Sara Gilbert is in talks to get a spin-off called ‘Darlene’ and they will kill off Roseanne on the show,” the source dished.

-As many fans know, Roseanne was cancelled after Barr tweeted a series of insensitive comments about former Obama aide, Valerie Jarrett last week.
+As many fans know, Roseanne was cancelled after Barr tweeted a series of insensitive comments about former Obama aide Valerie Jarrett last week.
 Although the actress deleted the tweets and apologized for her words, ABC decided that they could not tolerate her behavior and cancelled the show despite the huge ratings it had earned last season.

 Roseanne Barr’s co-stars eventually spoke out on the controversy, and mostly condemned Barr’s comments.
 Sara Gilbert, Lecy Goranson, Michael Fishman, and Emma Kenney also spoke out against Roseanne’s “abhorrent” words, revealing they were shocked and disappointed by the show’s cancellation.